ruggeri/tech-notes/programming-languages/garbage-collection.md

 some class metadata at every object.
 This does involve some object bloat.

-## Later Directions
+## Attributes: STW/Incremental/Concurrent/Parallel

 We will start with a survey of basic approaches.
 Later we will consider:

 - Whether GC must **stop the world**, prohibiting the program from running while the GC runs.
 - Whether the GC can at least run **incrementally**.
 An incremental GC might stop the program, but yield back to it after doing some tracing/sweeping.
 The program eventually might yield back to the GC and progress continues.
+  - In general, incremental collection requires more synchronization between mutator and collector than collection that stops-the-world for the entire collection.
+We expect to trade reduced aggregate throughput for shorter GC pauses.
+  - There is a spectrum between STW collection and incremental collection.
+For instance, we might trace incrementally, but still STW for the entire reclamation/disposal/live object copying.
 - Truly **concurrent** GC can run garbage collection thread(s) in parallel with the program.
+  - Concurrent GC allows for preemption of GC thread to run the program.
+    It also allows *parallel* execution of the program and collector.
+  - Again, a collector concurrency is a spectrum: maybe the trace can be done concurrently but space reclamation must STW.
 - **Parallel** GC runs *multiple* garbage collection threads simultaneously.
-  - Parallel GC might still stop the world and not be incremental.
+  - Parallel GC might still stop the world and not be "incremental".
     Kinda weird naming!
+  - We expect that on a single core machine, or when there is little garbage collection work per thread, that parallel collection might not be faster than serial collection.

 As discussed, tracing GC needs to walk the object graph, which pages in all the memory.
 We will later see a few ways to reduce graph walking to